manoharan-lab/holopy/docs/source/users/calc_tutorial.rst

   from holopy.scattering.theory import Mie holo = Mie.calc_holo(sphere, target)

-Similar functions exist to calculate all kinds of interesting scattered quantities and they are called the same way (except for calc_cross_sections which only needs an Optics object not a full fledged target.
+Similar functions exist to calculate all kinds of interesting scattered quantities and they are called the same way (except for calc_cross_sections which needs an Optics object in place of a full fledged target).

 .. note::
    All units in the above code sample are in microns.
 You are free to work in any self consistent set of units, for example you could work in pixels by doing: ::

      sphere = Sphere(center = (50, 50, 50), n = 1.59, r = 5)
-	 target = ImageTarget(spacing = 1, shape = 100, optics = Optics(wavelen = 6.6, index=1.33))
+     target = ImageTarget(pixel_size = 1, shape = 100, optics = Optics(wavelen = 6.58, index=1.33))

-   In a similar vein you could work in meters, inches, furlongs, or cubits.
+   In a similar vein you could work in meters, inches, furlongs, smoots, or cubits.

 Examples
 ========